Phase-locked loop

-Keeping the input and output phase in lockstep also implies keeping the input and output frequencies the same.
-Consequently, in addition to synchronizing signals, a phase-locked loop can track an input frequency, or it can generate a frequency that is a multiple of the input frequency.
-These properties are used for computer clock synchronization, demodulation, and frequency synthesis.
+A phase-locked loop or phase lock loop (PLL) is a control system that generates an output signal whose phase is fixed relative to the phase of an input signal.
+Keeping the input and output phase in lockstep also implies keeping the input and output frequencies the same, thus a phase-locked loop can also track an input frequency.
+Furthermore, by incorporating a frequency divider, a PLL can generate a stable frequency that is a multiple of the input frequency.